COVID-19 scare leaves Wolfpack with 13 players for CWS game

 Carson Falksken played second in place of J.T.
 Jarrett, Eddie Eisert was designated hitter instead of Terrell Tatum, and DeAngelo Giles moved into Vojtech's spot at third.

-Avent said Monday that an illness was running through the team but made no mention of it possibly being COVID-19.
+Avent told reporters Monday that an illness was running through the team but made no mention of it possibly being COVID-19.
 He said associate head coach Chris Hart had been sick for five or six days and that Jarrett and pitcher Cameron Cotter weren’t feeling well.

 The pandemic heavily disrupted college sports over the past year and three teams dropped out of an NCAA championship event because of COVID-19: The VCU men’s basketball team, the Michigan men’s ice hockey team and the Rice women’s volleyball team.